Health benefit, which medical conditions can curcumin help?

 Curcumin side effects,

-No apparent curcumin side effects have been reported in the medical literature thus far.
+No apparent curcumin side effects have been reported in the medical literature thus far in humans when reasonable amounts are used.
 Increased body temperature on high doses may be a possible curcumin side effect on high doses.
 A study performed at the University of Michigan showed no curcumin toxicity at doses up to 6 grams.

 Dose escalation of a curcuminoid formulation.
 BMC Complement Altern Med.
 2006.